-But the most striking feature of (i) is the fact that what is destroyed here is non-being.
+But the most striking feature of (1) is the fact that what is destroyed here is non-being.
 This leads us to think that the process of completion is not an alteration at all.
 A capacity is completed by negating a negation.
 How are we to understand this negation?
-Recalling the discussion in chapter 1 of Phys.
+Recalling Phys.
 I.7–8, we can say that what is negated is something inessential, incidental to the potency.
-But this privation (sterēsis) is projected backward as the negation of the form that comes to be, so it is not something on its own, it is precisely something that is not.
-Thus, the completion of the ability to be a geometer destroys something that is not, that is, something without its own being or character, for example, ignorance of geometry, insofar as it is a negation.
-Ignorance of geometry had no ontological status on its own; it comes to be something in retrospect.
+Thus, the completion of the ability to be a geometer destroys something that is not (i.e., something without its own being or character, for example, ignorance of geometry), insofar as it is a negation.
+Ignorance of geometry had no ontological status on its own; this privation (sterēsis) is projected backward as the negation of the form that comes to be, so it is not something on its own, it is precisely something that is not.
 So, as Parmenides said, in attempting to think about non-being, we are led back to being.

 This strange situation suggests that processes of completion are best understood without negation.
 The thing alters—the marathon runner builds slow-twitch muscle—but what is left behind, namely the inability to run marathons, never was anything itself.
 What happens, then, is that the runner’s abilities become more what they are.

 If our earlier analysis of the “causal space” of potencies is right, however, a richer way of understanding the removal of the opposite emerges.
-Let’s recall that potencies for opposites (the Any-Opposite Principle) are constitutively incomplete, since at any one time only one part of their dual capacity can be at work (the Singularity Principle).
-Now, if the capacity for one of the opposites is removed, the potency will no longer be at odds with itself, and will be able to coincide with itself.
-Such a potency is able to be entirely what it is, and is therefore complete.
+Let’s recall that potencies for opposites (the Any Opposite Principle) are constitutively incomplete, since at any one time only one part of their dual capacity can be at work (the Singularity Principle).
+Now, if the capacity for one of the opposites is removed, the potency will no longer be at odds with itself, and will coincide with itself.
+Such a potency is entirely what it is, and is therefore complete.

 This means that mere potency is neither converted into complete potency, nor destroyed.
 For to the extent that the process of completion involves the negation of an opposite, the mere potency will not change at all.
 This leaves it to be what it will be on its own.